simon-archer/Language-Detection/README.md

 ## Important Note

-The paths to the model and tokenizer are currently set as 'Detection/language_detection_tfjs_model/model.json' and 'Training/path_to_save_your_tokenizer.json'.
+The paths to the model and tokenizer are currently set as 'Detection/language_detection_tfjs_model/model.json' and 'Training/path_to_save_your_tokenizer.json.'
 Ensure these files are placed correctly or modify the paths to align with your directory structure.

 ## Contributing

 We welcome contributions!
-Whether it's bug reports, feature requests, or new PRs, your input is appreciated.
+Your input is appreciated, whether it's bug reports, feature requests, or new PRs.
 Start a thread in the 'Issues' section for questions or discussions.

-Remember, this tool's main focus is ensuring GDPR compliance by conducting analysis on the client-side.
+Remember, this tool's main focus is ensuring GDPR compliance by analyzing the client-side.
 Any enhancement should keep this primary focus in mind.